smitpi/PSConfigFile/docs/docs/index.md

 Documentation can be found at: [Github_Pages](https://smitpi.github.io/PSConfigFile)

 ## Functions
-- [`Add-AliasToPSConfigFile`](https://smitpi.github.io/PSConfigFile/Add-AliasToPSConfigFile) -- Creates Shortcuts (Aliases) to commands or script blocks
 - [`Add-CommandToPSConfigFile`](https://smitpi.github.io/PSConfigFile/Add-CommandToPSConfigFile) -- Adds a command or script block to the config file, to be executed every time the invoke function is called.
 - [`Add-CredentialToPSConfigFile`](https://smitpi.github.io/PSConfigFile/Add-CredentialToPSConfigFile) -- Creates a self signed cert, then uses it to securely save a credential to the config file.
+- [`Add-FunctionToPSConfigFile`](https://smitpi.github.io/PSConfigFile/Add-FunctionToPSConfigFile) -- Creates Shortcuts (Functions) to commands or script blocks
 - [`Add-LocationToPSConfigFile`](https://smitpi.github.io/PSConfigFile/Add-LocationToPSConfigFile) -- Adds default location to the config file.
 - [`Add-PSDefaultParameterToPSConfigFile`](https://smitpi.github.io/PSConfigFile/Add-PSDefaultParameterToPSConfigFile) -- Add PSDefaultParameterValues to the config file
 - [`Add-PSDriveToPSConfigFile`](https://smitpi.github.io/PSConfigFile/Add-PSDriveToPSConfigFile) -- Add PSDrive to the config file.